Fragtality/PilotsDeck/README.md

 #### LVAR
 | Command & Variable | MSFS, P3D, FSX | `(L:)Name` |
 | --- | --- | --- |
 - *Name*: The Name of the L-Var with or without preceding `L:`.
-Since L-Vars in MSFS can have very "unsual" Characters in their Name, it is recommended get into the habit to always add the L: Prefix!
+Since L-Vars in MSFS can have very "unusual" Characters in their Name, it is recommended get into the habit to always add the L: Prefix!

 *Examples*:
 - `L:I_OH_FUEL_CENTER_1_U` - Read from the L-Var *I_OH_FUEL_CENTER_1_U*.